Ethra8/english-grows/README.md

 - [User stories](#user-stories) have been created and implemented one at a time, and have been labelled following the **MoSCoW priorization logic**: ***Must*** & ***Should*** have.
 Future features have been, and will be, created following the same logic, adding ***Could*** and ***Won't/Wish*** labels.
 - Keeping in line with the Agile development methodology, a Kanban board has been created, and used to track user sttories, and bugs during development: [Kanban Project](https://github.com/users/Ethra8/projects/7)

+# UI

-# DESIGN CHOICES
+## DESIGN CHOICES
 The design of this site has been thought to reflect professionality and inspire trust.

-## HERO IMAGE
+### HERO IMAGE
 The following image has been created to be the hero image.
 The globe is the same as in the logo, and has been selected to represent both the global reach that online classes have, and the global importance of English as a *lingua franca*.
 Three small birds have been included to the image, to represent the *freedom* that learning English can bring to people (traveling, business, etc.), the *communication capability* boost, and all three form a small group, to represent the small group learning format offered.
+The colours of the hero image match the look and feel of the site, also in harmony with the logo.

   ![image](https://github.com/user-attachments/assets/d8a08d0d-a9bb-43d8-a56f-7c3d1467d481)

-## COLOUR PALETTE
+### COLOUR PALETTE
 This is the palette used, contrasting with white fonts on darker backgrounds.
 Blue tones are proven to foster a state of relaxation and wellbeeing, optimal for the learning process:

 ![English Grows color palette](https://github.com/user-attachments/assets/e4736fe3-98b4-4a52-9692-04e88e3bf1f9)

-## TYPOGRAPHY
+### TYPOGRAPHY
 The following fonts have been used, all from Google Fonts:
 - **Montserrat**: Used for all main text in the site
 - **Big Shoulders Display**: On the main heading on the landing page (index template), and the allauth headings: